Obama to assail Trump’s character, competence in DNC speech

 He called Mr. Obama “ineffective” and “so terrible.”

-“If they did a good job I wouldn’t be here,” Mr. Trump said.
+“If they did a good job, I wouldn’t be here,” Mr. Trump said.
 “They did such a bad job that I stand before you as president.”

 He also slammed “the stupidity of the transactions” that Mr. Obama made and said the economic recovery under the Obama administration took too long.

-He reminded viewers of the thriving economy before the pandemic hit, though added that Wall Street has been performing well.
+He reminded viewers of the thriving economy before the pandemic hit, though he added that Wall Street has been performing well.

-Mr. Obama, who remains immensely popular with Democrats, will attempt to transfer some of his appeal to Mr. Biden.
+Mr. Obama, who remains immensely popular with Democrats, will attempt in his speech to transfer some of his appeal to Mr. Biden.

 “I’m well aware that in times as polarized as these, most of you have already made up your mind.
 But maybe you’re still not sure which candidate you’ll vote for – or whether you’ll vote at all,” he says.
 “Maybe you’re tired of the direction we’re headed, but you can’t yet see a better path, or you just don’t know enough about the person who wants to lead us there.”